Barber aprons and the thin line between fashion and utility

 I recently reconnected with an acquaintance of mine I hadn’t seen for ages.
 He’s a good dude – intelligent without the part where some people get cocky/obnoxious, confident, great company for a couple of beers.

-How does this relate to barber aprons like this one, of all things?
+How does this relate to the best barber aprons, of all things?

 You see, above all, he’s pretty fashion-conscious.
-Especially when it comes to hairstyling, rocking the latest trends etc. Given the fact I did some barbering in what seems like another lifetime, at one point our conversation touched on that topic too.
+Especially when it comes to hairstyling, rocking the latest trends etc. Given the fact I did some barbering in what seems like another lifetime, at one point our conversation touched on barber aprons, too.

 “You know, Ryan”, he said.
 “It’s pretty great to see barbers being absolutely on point with their outfits.”

 I didn’t quite catch his drift, so I asked what he meant by this.

 “Oh, you know, all the barber aprons and smocks.
 That kind of stuff.
 People not only using their haircutting

 Somehow I wasn’t surprised he noticed this.
 Most people only focus on the style they “receive” upon going to a barbershop.

 Others, like him, also take an outward look towards the pros themselves.
 What is their style?
 What barber apron should people be wearing?

 You know…can’t argue with him.
 Barbering has experienced a Renaissance over the past few years and it’s gotten “upgraded”.